Space 2 Talk – support groups for parents & carers

 We meet in a separate room, this is directly opposite the main entrance.
 Come in and get settled – we will order you a drink.

-Park in free car park on Rocfort Road, just off Malling Road (OPPOSITE Rectory Close ME6 5NT, this postcode maybe easier if using Sat Nav).
+There is a free car park on Rocfort Road, just off Malling Road (OPPOSITE Rectory Close ME6 5NT, this postcode maybe easier if using Sat Nav).
 The cafe is located across the cricket green.

 Peer Support Groups